dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_10.md

 * `(SWITCH, (TALK,SWITCH))`
 * `(TALK, ())`

-And the definitions annotated with types are:
+And the definitions' annotated with types are:
 ```
 Car(talk: TALK, switch: SWITCH) ≝
       ?talk.Car(talk, switch)